-Parallel Lines is a multi-disciplinary interactive art project created by Amanta Scott — encompassing a series of photo-based encaustic paintings centred around a prison bed, a prison suitcase and an individual; interactive sculpture installations featuring 15 prison beds from the former Kingston Penitentiary for Women; and story-sharing.
+Parallel Lines is a multi-disciplinary interactive art installation and social engagement project by Amanta Scott — encompassing a series of photo-based encaustic paintings centred around a prison bed, a prison suitcase and an individual; two interactive sculpture installations featuring prison beds from the former Kingston Penitentiary for Women; storytelling and workshops.

 Centred around the idea that we create a prison for ourselves through our beliefs — Parallel Lines explores questions of perception and choice.
 Parallel Lines also explores issues of incarceration and freedom, alienation and community, desperation and hope.

 The title Parallel Lines refers to the parallel bars of the physical, emotional and psychological prisons where all of us find ourselves from time to time.
 It also refers to how parallel lines appear to converge in the distance just as seemingly opposing view-points can converge with a new perspective.

 Parallel Lines draws attention to the continued challenges of Canada’s Aboriginal peoples to overcome their history of incarceration on reserves, at residential schools and in prisons.
 It also highlights the plight of refugees fleeing war and hardship in their own countries and their struggle to build new lives in Canada.
 Parallel Lines draws people of all ages, socio-economic and cultural backgrounds to engage intimately with contemporary art and share their stories.
 Parallel Lines is an empowering, socially relevant project, providing a platform for people to express themselves and be heard.

 - Fragile — an interactive installation featuring 15 black metal prison beds arranged as if in a dormitory; and a sea of white eggshells upon which Visitors may walk (hand in hand with me or alone) silently acknowledging our own histories and ancestors, and the fragile nature of memory and emotion.